secwest/RobustRust/RustSyntacticSugarList.md

 ```

-Boxed trait objects: `Box&lt;dyn Trait>` for creating a boxed trait object, which can hold any type that implements the trait.
+Boxed trait objects: `Box<dyn Trait>` for creating a boxed trait object, which can hold any type that implements the trait.

 ```